SocietyForArtisticResearch/rc-pandoc-help/01-02-profile.md

 Only expositions which are [shared](#share "documentation on sharing") or [published](#publication "documentation on publication") will be visible to others.
-Aditionaliy, you can (optionally) hide complete groupings of expositions through the small dot next to the grouping.
+Aditionaliy, you can (optionally) hide groupings of expositions through the small dot next to the grouping.

 Reviewers will also see the headers "Exposition Reviewing" or